devgateway/www.developmentgateway.org/_posts/2011-03-17-report-from-2010-amp-best-practices-workshop.md

 created: 1300383604
 old_path: news/report-2010-amp-best-practices-workshop
 title: Report from 2010 AMP Best Practices Workshop
-lede: In December 2010, Development Gateway hosted the third annual AMP Best Practices Workshop in Nairobi, Kenya.
+excerpt: In December 2010, Development Gateway hosted the third annual AMP Best Practices Workshop in Nairobi, Kenya.
 The workshop brings together delegates from governments that have implemented or are interested in implementing the Aid Management Program to discuss their experiences and lessons learned in managing the program.